Skip to content

 Exact Matches exact path only

-RegularExpression Matches path against regex pattern Requires L7 proxy
+RegularExpression Matches path against regex pattern (RE2)

 Multiple Hostnames